 As a general rule, Swedish authorities are prohibited from taking action within other areas than those set out in laws or other regulations, or decided by a superior body, i.e. the Government.
-This rule is applicable to the Armed Forces.
-The constitution, other regulations, and Parliament and Government decisions in individual cases determine what tasks should be assigned to the Armed Forces.
+This general rule is applicable also to the Swedish\Armed Forces.
+The constitution, laws, other regulations and Parliament and Government decisions in individual cases determine what tasks should be assigned to the Armed Forces.
 The constitution stipulates that only the Government has the authority to activate the Armed Forces in response to an armed attack on Sweden.
-The deployment of Swedish forces abroad is subject to approval by the Parliament, or in some cases as defined by law, by the Government.

-To ensure the lawful behaviour by the Armed Forces personnel, there are penal and disciplinary regulations.
-Put in simplified terms, serious violations by Armed Forces personnel are dealt with according to penal law, while less serious misdemeanours are subject to disciplinary measures.
+The deployment of armed military forces abroad is subject to approval by the Parliament.
+To ensure the lawful behaviour by the Swedish\Armed Forces personnel, there are penal and disciplinary regulations.
+Put in simplified terms, serious violations by Swedish\Armed Forces personnel are dealt with according to penal law, while less serious misdemeanours are subject to internal disciplinary measures.
 On the same penal and disciplinary grounds, superior staff has a similar responsibility for their subordinates.
 Sweden has no paramilitary or security forces.